islavisual/dataList/README.md

 <b>errorTimeOut</b>: Used into ajax mode.
 By default is "Request time out".

 <b>errorUnknown</b>: Used into ajax mode.
 By default is "Unknown error".

+<b>method</b>: Used into ajax mode to define the method of recover file.
+Like possible options ar "get" or "post".
+By default is "post".

+<b>multiple_class</b>: Used to customize the results container into multiple 'select tag'.
+By default is empty.
+If you use Bootstrap you can set this parameter to "form-control" to add the default styles.